Salary & Benefits Information

 Health Savings Account and Health Reimbursement Account

 Enrollment in a Health Savings Account (HSA) or Health Reimbursement Account (HRA) through DSISD is tied to participation in one of the medical plans offered through the district.
-The medical plan you choose determines which kind of account you will have.
+The medical plan that is selected determines which kind of account the employee will have.
 HSAs and HRAs are administered by National Benefit Services (NBS).

 403(b) Retirement Plan Information